-Study Abroad broadens horizons while strengthening specific business and social skills, including:
+Study Abroad broadens horizons while strengthening specific business and social skills and building capacities for:

 Students have several types of opportunities to travel and study abroad.
 These opportunities include studying, interning, and volunteering.
 See below to find out more information on each category.

 NAU has connections with more than 180 study abroad programs across the globe to which students may apply.
 Our Comparative Cultural Studies students have recently studied in India, Italy, Ireland, France, and Greece.
 After graduation, many students have continued their education through graduate study in the United Kingdom.

 The Department of Comparative Cultural Studies highly recommends the programs listed below, as well as the USAC (University Studies Abroad Consortium) programs worldwide.
 The programs below offer special opportunities to study diverse cultural traditions as well as local languages.
 Learn more by reaching out to Comparative Cultural Studies faculty, and by talking to an adviser at the Center for International Education.